hannapoli/ft_printf/README.md

 - You have to implement the following conversions: cspdiuxX%:

-  - %c prints a single character.
+  - %c: prints a single character.
-  - %s prints a string (as defined by default in C).
+  - %s: prints a string (as defined by default in C).
-  - %p the void \* pointer given as an argument is printed in hexadecimal format.
+  - %p: the void \* pointer given as an argument is printed in hexadecimal format.
-  - %d prints a decimal (base 10) number.
+  - %d: prints a decimal (base 10) number.
-  - %i prints an integer in base 10.
+  - %i: prints an integer in base 10.
-  - %u prints an unsigned decimal (base 10) number.
+  - %u: prints an unsigned decimal (base 10) number.
-  - %x prints a lowercase hexadecimal (base 16) number.
+  - %x: prints a lowercase hexadecimal (base 16) number.
-  - %X prints an uppercase hexadecimal (base 16) number.
+  - %X: prints an uppercase hexadecimal (base 16) number.
-  - % % to print the percent symbol.
+  - % %: to print the percent symbol.

 ---